-Withdrawal: You may withdraw from the class any time before the end of the 11th week of the semester (before April 15, 2014).
+Withdrawal: You may withdraw from the class any time before July 18, 2014.
 A completed and signed withdrawal form must be on the file in the Records Office by the deadline in order to receive a "W" on your transcript.
 If you fail to complete this process on time, you will receive a letter grade at the end of the semester, which will include zeroes for any work not submitted.
 Course withdrawals may affect financial aid and veteran's benefits.
 Please make this decision carefully and with the help of your advisor.
 See the Academic Calendar and the College Catalog for specific dates and procedures regarding the withdrawal process.